jmerrifield/cuke_iterations/README.md

 ## Damn right.
 I can just call Cucumber multiple times from a Rake script though!

 Absolutely.
-It's not without diadvantages though:
+It's not without disadvantages though:

 * Rake will naturally stop after the first failed command, so you have to code around that fact to have Rake ignore the cucumber failures, and fail at the end if any of the Cucumber runs had failures.
 * No aggregation of results - you have to write your own result aggregation code to get an overall view of how all the variations of your tests did.